dojo/docs/dojox/mobile/internationalization.rst

 But you don't have to have English resource, because when a look-up fails, key is used as its value.
 That's the benefit of use of English text as resource keys.
 If you take this approach, you should not have English resource, since it simply increases the download size and no gain.

-If your resource value contains variables that have to be substituted with some given values, you need to access the resource bundle array, perform substitution, and apply the value to the widget.
+If your resource value contains variables that have to be replaced with some given values, you need to access the resource bundle array, perform substitution, and apply the value to the widget.

 .. code-block :: javascript